Jjagg/MonoGame/Documentation/distributing_games.md

     - Info.plist                (the metadata of your app)
 ```

 The Info.plist file is a standard macOS file containing metadata about your game.
-An example file would go like this:
+Here's an example file with required and recommended values set:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>